 To view the Local Authority's Local Offer please click here.

-If you have any further questions please contact our Head of Inclusion, Louise Hoyle, who is also the school Special Educational Needs Co-ordinator (SENCO).
+If you have any further questions please contact our Head of Inclusion, Sharon Knights, who is also the school Special Educational Needs Co-ordinator (SENCO).

 English as an Additional Language (EAL)